haoxing-du/haoxing-du.github.io/content/post/psi-epistemic.md

 | teleportation                    |                                        |
 | and some more ...                |                                        |

-For example, one can already see that the two example measurements discussed above don't commute: doing the left measurement first deterministically yields outcome 1, whereas if it is done after the right measurement, both outcomes are 50-50.
-It is also clear that wavefunction collapse, which is a truly pretty problematic process if one thinks the wavefunction is ontic, is nothing more than the epistemic update upon learning new information after a measurement.
 I won't be going into the details of how any other phenomenon arises in the toy theory here in this post; if you are curious about a particular phenomenon on this list, you can find the discussion in Spekkens' original [paper](https://arxiv.org/abs/quant-ph/0401052).

 There are many reasons why I find the toy theory so exciting.
 For one, it clarifies that there are at least two varieties of nonclassical phenomena: those that arise in a classical theory with an epistemic restriction, and those that cannot be reproduced in such a theory.
 This provides us with a simple method to assess the nonclassicality of any seemingly strange phenomenology: is it reproducible in the toy theory or not?
 In other words, we now have a principled answer to the question of "what is so weird about quantum mechanics?"
 Instead of resorting to personal wisdom such as the well-known [Feynman quote](https://www.feynmanlectures.caltech.edu/III_01.html) that interference phenomena "contain the _only_ mystery [of quantum mechanics]" [^interference], we now know that nonlocality and contextuality are the true mysteries of quantum mechanics.
 To crack open the strange case of quantum theory, we must focus our effort on understanding those.